IBM/openapi-validator/README.md

 However, if the validator detects the presence of any of the standard Spectral ruleset files (`spectral.yaml`, `spectral.yml`, `spectral.json`, or `spectral.js`) in the current directory (from which the validator is being run) or in any containing directory within the file system, then that ruleset file will be used instead.
 To explicitly specify an alternate ruleset, you can use the `-r`/`--ruleset` option (or the `ruleset` configuration property) to specify the name of your custom ruleset file.

+If one of the standard Spectral ruleset files are present and you'd like to force the use of the IBM Cloud Validation Ruleset instead, you can use `-r default` or `--ruleset default` (or set the `ruleset` configuration property to the value `'default'`).

 Details about these options are provided below in the [Usage](#usage) section.

 ### Customization